 Vehicles that have been totaled and those that are beyond repair will typically make their way to the salvage yard.
 While using parts from a junk car may not seem like the wisest course of action, more durable parts and rugged components may continue to retain much of their original value long after the original vehicle they were installed in has been towed to a salvage yard.
 Used components and equipment may also be found for lower prices than their newer counterparts, making salvaged auto parts an attractive option for those who are working with the confines of a smaller budget.

 Aftermarket parts that have been designed to exceed the durability, output and specifications of OEM components are known as performance parts.
-High-performance air intake systems, sophisticated sensors and performance-exhaust components can help to optimize fuel efficiency or to boost the performance of a vehicle.
+High-performance charge air cooler, sophisticated sensors and performance-exhaust components.
 Shopping with a performance parts supplier can allow you to find a wide range of parts, components and subsystems that can be used to upgrade your vehicle in a variety of ways.

 Regardless of where you choose to shop for parts or which supplier you use, it pays to seek out parts and components that are of higher quality.
 Repairing your car, truck or other vehicle using substandard parts can decrease performance, lead to more frequent breakdowns and reliability issues.
 From a simple oil change to replacing a vehicle’s engine block, electing to make use of any parts or components that aren’t up to the job can lead to all sorts of problems.